anirvan90/tournament/README.md

 * Vagrant - Virtulization
 * Virtual Box - Virtual Machine

-SUGGESTED INSTALLATION: Install Vagrant and Virtual Box.
-Run the application from the VM command line.
-DESCRIPTION:
+### Installation
+You must have [Vagrant](https://www.vagrantup.com/) and [Virtual Box](https://www.virtualbox.org/) as well as Python installed on your machine to run the application successfully.
+[Clone the fullstack-nanodegree-vm](https://github.com/udacity/fullstack-nanodegree-vm).
+In the vagrant directory of the clone delete the existing tournament directory and clone this [repo](https://github.com/anirvan90/tournament.git).
+In the command line navigate to the vagrant directory and launch the VM.

+`vagrant$ vagrant up`
+`vagrant$ vagrant ssh`

+In the VM navigate to the vagrant directory which is a clone of your local machines directory.

+`vagrant@vagrant-ubuntu-trusty-32:~$ cd /vagrant/tournament`

+All python scripts in the VM must be run with the python keyword preceding the file `vagrant@vagrant-ubuntu-trusty-32:/vagrant/tournament$ python tournament_test.py`

+### Description
-tournament.sql: Defines DB schema which consists of TABLES, VIEWS and a UNIQUE INDEX.
+**tournament.sql**: Defines DB schema which consists of TABLES, VIEWS and a UNIQUE INDEX.

- - TABLES (players, matches) to store data from the user.
+* TABLES (players, matches) to store data from the user.
- - VIEWS (player_wins, matches_played, standings) to simplify queries from the python script.
+* VIEWS (player_wins, matches_played, standings) to simplify queries from the python script.
- - UNIQUE INDEX (matches_unique) to prevent rematches between to players.
+* UNIQUE INDEX (matches_unique) to prevent rematches between to players.

-tournament.py: Python module consisting of functions that use 'tournament.sql'
+**tournament.py**: Python module consisting of functions that use _tournament.sql_

-tournament_test.py: Unit testing script that test functions from tournament.py.
+**tournament_test.py**: Unit testing script that test functions from _tournament.py_.

-CITATIONS:
+### Citations

 Udacity: tournament_test.py is a modules created by Udacity. tournament.py is a module shell that was populated by Anirvan Awatramani and shell was defined by Udacity.